sergiorosendo/tibia_nodie_py/README.md

 #### Auto Healer - Global Server vs Ot Servers

 The main Tibia server does not allow external software to directly access the game window, which is a invaluable source of information.
 A workaround for this exists but, due to limited access, the healer should have slower reaction times.
-For now, for the main Tibia Client, the plan is to develop a auto mana healer, as this healer can be useful even if acting with slightly higher delays.
+So for the main Tibia Client, the current plan is to develop a auto mana healer, as it can be useful even if reacting with slightly higher delay.

-As for Otservers, if the bot has unrestriscted access to the game window, the healer should be extremely fast and smart, managing both hp and mp.
+In Otservers, if the bot has unrestriscted access to the game window, the healer should be able to manage both hp and mp, while being extremely fast and smart.

 ## Tibia NoDie
 *NoDie* features macros, shortcuts and auto-healers for the PC game Tibia.